 This procedure is usually performed WITHOUT sedation.
 It requires an enema preparation, usually without an overnight fast.
 Before your appointment, your doctor will give you detailed instructions on how to prepare for the procedure.
 Following the instructions exactly, including taking the enema at the right time before your appointment, will ensure that the lower part of the colon is cleaned enough for an accurate examination.
 Your doctor will also inform you about any medications you may need to stop taking in the days before the exam.Procedure Prep Instructions

-For the procedure, you will lie on your left side on the examining table.
+During the procedure, you will lie on your left side on the examining table.
 The physician will insert a short, flexible, lighted tube into your rectum and slowly guide it into your colon.
 The tube is called a sigmoidoscope.
 The scope transmits an image of the inside of the rectum and colon, so the physician can carefully examine the lining of these organs.
 The scope also blows air into these organs, which inflates them and helps the physician see better.
 The exam typically takes 15 minutes or less, and you may experience mild abdominal cramping as the scope is moved.
 Many patients find that taking slow, deep breaths can help to lessen the cramps.
 Our team will be happy to answer any questions you have before the procedure.

 Flexible sigmoidoscopy is considered a safe and well-tolerated procedure.
 However, most medical procedures have certain risks.
 Risks during flexible sigmoidoscopy can include bleeding, perforation of the colon, or more severe abdominal pain.
 Most cases of bleeding occur in patients who have polyps removed, and bleeding that occurs as a result of flexible sigmoidoscopy can be treated right away.
 Your physician will discuss your medical and surgical history with you before the procedure as well, and answer any questions you may have.